 1) Membership to an organisation which provides digital object identifiers (DOIs) to be assigned to published articles.
 A DOI is a serial code used to uniquely identify objects (e.g. online articles), meaning that your published work can be accessed at any time.

-These basic costs are currently funded by an institutional publishing press, based in France.
-As a gesture, articles are published with a French abstract (or résumé) as well as the English-language version.
+These basic costs are currently funded by an institutional publishing press (Presses universitaires de Strasbourg), based in France.

 In our initial budget, we anticipated that about half of our annual costs would go towards an online archiving service.
 As described below, our articles are now archived securely at zero cost.

 In the spirit of open communication, Volcanica encourages the submission of abstracts in languages other than English, which may supplement but not replace the English-language version.
 A maximum of one additional abstract can be integrated into the formatted PDF.
 If authors wish to provide more than one additional translation of their abstract, these can appear alongside the article online.

 Volcanica recognises that authors may change their names for many reasons, including marriage or divorce, religious conversion, gender identity change, and other personal reasons.
 Authors may wish to update the publication record to reflect this change in name or identity.
 Volcanica sees allowing this change to be made retroactively on publications as an important step in respecting the rights of its authors, and reducing barriers to inclusivity in science.
 This policy outlines how Volcanica can help published authors who change their names.

 Full details of our policy can be found here.